David Phips: Life

 David Phips was born on September 25, 1724 in Cambridge, Massachusetts, the only son of Massachusetts Governor Spencer Phips and his wife Elizabeth Hutchinson.
-Phips graduated from Harvard College in 1741 with a Bachelor of Arts, and in 1744 he received his alma matter.
+Phips graduated from Harvard College in 1741 with a Bachelor of Arts, and in 1744 he received his alma mater.
 Shortly after graduation, Phips received a commission in the Massachusetts Militia during King George's War, and he was a captain during the siege of Louisbourg in 1745.
 When the war ended in 1748, Phips was appointed a justice of the peace for Middlesex County, Massachusetts and in 1753, he served a single term in the Massachusetts House of Representatives.
 Phips later returned to military service and he took part during the French and Indian War.

 War concluded in 1763, and one year later in 1764, Phips was appointed high sheriff of Middlesex County, and anointed colonel of the Governors Troop of Horse Guards in 1773, formerly commanded by his father.
 On July 12, Phips wrote a letter to Colonel Jonathan Snelling, informing him that Massachusetts Governor Thomas Hutchinson had requested the accompaniment of guards during his travels from Milton to Cambridge on July 21, 1773, to attend the Harvard College Commencement exercises.

 Amidst growing tension between Great Britain and it's American colonies, Phips was dispatched on August 31, 1774 to William Brattle under orders of Governor Thomas Gage to remove the provincial powder; Brattle turned the key to the powder house over to Phips.
 Gage also gave orders to ready a force of troops for action the next day, something that did not go unnoticed by the local population.
 At some point that day, General Gage, whether by his intent, accident, or theft by a messenger, lost possession of the August 27 letter from William Brattle; the widely held story is that it was dropped.
 News of its content spread rapidly, and many considered it to be a warning to Gage to remove the provincial powder before Patriots could seize it.